drbig/snb/README.md

 - The produced binary is all that is needed
 - Ncursesw is the only runtime dependency
 - Now provides a rudimentary undo function
+- Column mode, background color and locale can be configured and/or overridden

 *STATUS:* **Stable**